Accreditation

 A certificate of participation or written confirmation signed by the chair of the SPC is to be issued to participants for all accredited/certified activities.
 Physicians must login to their member portal with the Royal College to claim the MOC credits, or the CFPC to claim the Mainpro+ credits.

-All participants.
 Anyone may use certificates as proof of participation if they are not physicians.
 Health professionals such as nurses and midwives especially use these certificates to track their own CPD.

 See the CHECKLIST & Forms for: Certificate template.